kedjek/Investmulator/README.md

 3. What is the solution?
-A tool that gives people an account, a set salary savings per week, track S&P 500 as well as their individual stock prices, ability for users to buy & sell.
+A tool that gives people an account, ability for users to buy & sell,  a set salary savings per week, track S&P 500 as well as their individual stock prices,

-4. What is the MVP scope? (core features you must get working) --IN PROGRESS-- user feature to buy and sell stocks
+4. What is the MVP scope? (core features you must get working) --IN PROGRESS--
+Fixing state update
+new features like adding salary based on date creation track other stock prices

 -----DONE----
 Display website,